-Sadly not.
-The majority of people I see week on week are harsh on themselves and struggle with comparison issues.
-I wish I didn't have to write this, but most women desperately want to be the other woman they see in the campaigns or in the images they are smacked in the face with each day.
+JVH: Sadly not.
+The majority of people I see are harsh on themselves and struggle with comparison issues.
+I wish I didn't have to say this, but most women desperately want to be the other woman they see in the campaigns or in the images they are smacked in the face with each day."

-I wish I could say 100%.
+JVH: I wish I could say 100%.
 I'm going to have to answer this question on how they are on their first few treatments, because in all honesty, you spend five minutes naked with me and you'll forget you're naked.
-I help build my clients' confidence in their own skin during each treatment, so some of my clients now—who were so body conscious when they met me—can now undress faster than Bucks Fizz at Eurovision.
-Fifteen per cent of my clients are confident in their own body when they first take their clothes off for me.
+I help build my clients' confidence in their own skin during each treatment.
+Fifteen percent of my clients are confident in their own bodies when they first take their clothes off for me.